krolow/queue-run/docs/developing.md

 Use this file to store environment variables for your backend when running in development.

-The format for this file is name/value pairs, but it does support comments, and multi-line values:
+The format for this file is `name=value` pairs, but it does support comments, and multi-line values:

 ```dosini
 # This is a comment